Trump Administration Goes Ahead With New Tariffs on Chinese Products

 Mr. Trump cited the views of economist Peter Morici, who was interviewed Sunday on Fox News and said the tariffs would average Americans "not as much as the critics say" due to shifts in exchange rates and supply chains.

-Business groups criticized the tariffs as harmful for American companies and consumers.
+Business groups and others criticized the tariffs as harmful for American companies and consumers.

+AFL-CIO President Richard Trumka credited Mr. Trump for "taking on China" but said, "unfortunately, he's done it the wrong way."

+"To take on China, there has to be a multilateral approach.
+One country can't take on China to try to dry up its overcapacity because they just send it through to you in other ways," Mr. Trumka said an interview on Fox News.

-"The president is right to put his foot down on unfair Chinese trade practices, but holding the economy hostage is the wrong tactic," said Myron Brilliant, head of international affairs at the U.S. Chamber of Commerce.
+Myron Brilliant, head of international affairs at the U.S. Chamber of Commerce, said that the president was using the wrong tactic to take on unfair Chinese trade practices.
 "The tariffs -- import taxes by any other name -- are or will cost every American household between $600 and $1,000 by the end of the year."

 Previous tariffs on Chinese imports are costing the average U.S. household $831 a year through higher prices and reduced economic efficiency, according to a May paper published by the Federal Reserve Bank of New York.